eliotstock/stake/README.md

     1. Check which ports are accessible with `sudo ufw status`
     1. Also block pings: `sudo nano /etc/ufw/before.rules`, find the line reading `A ufw-before-input -p icmp --icmp-type echo-request -j ACCEPT` and change `ACCEPT` to `DROP`
     1. `sudo ufw reload`
-1. If you chose the wrong hostname during the installer, change it now. `sudo nano /etc/hostname` and pick a cool hostname.
-1. Update packages and get some stuff
-    1. `sudo apt update`
-    1. `sudo apt upgrade` (make coffee)
-    1. `sudo apt install net-tools ccze` (`ccze` is a log colouriser)
 1. Make sure that `unattended-updates` works for more than just security updates and includes non-Ubuntu PPAs.
     1. `sudo nano /etc/apt/apt.conf.d/50unattended-upgrades`
     1. Change the origins section to this: